-Last year Blue Water Task Force labs collected over 5,000 water samples cumulatively.
-After the results from each water test are recordered the data are posted on the BWTF website, and each chapter has their own approach for communicating their data out into the community so people know where it’s safe to swim, fish, surf, and play.
+In 2017, 35 chapter-run Blue Water Task Force labs collected over 5,000 water samples cumulatively.
+After the results from each water test are recordered the data are posted on the BWTF website, and each chapter has their own approach for communicating their data out into the community so people know where it’s safe to surf, swim and play in the ocean.

 Below are a variety of ways chapters are increasing public awareness of their data, local water quality issues and the importance of their monitoring efforts.

 The easiest way for chapters to reach a broad variety of users is by sharing water quality results on social media.
 Once results are posted to the Blue Water Task Force data page and map, it is easy to share them to Facebook, Instagram, and Twitter pages.
-Chapters can then provide a short synopsis of the results.
+Chapters often include a short synopsis of the results.
 Posting water quality information on social media provides a platform for community members to share those results themselves, comment, ask questions, and tag their friends so they can learn more.

 For example, check out these examples below from the Santa Cruz, Eastern Long Island, and Oahu Chapters.

 Here’s an example of an Instagram post by the Oahu Chapter that points people to the website for more information about their sampling program.

 Hint for instagram users: it’s possible to link multiple social media feeds to an instagram page so that when you post to the app, it is also shared to all other social media platforms.